blinky101/blinky_lpc43xx/docs/tutorial_part1.md

     );
 }

 ```
 We can just copy this to `link.ld`.

 #### Memory section

 The linker file starts with a memory section.
-This section defines all the memory available, which for the LPC11uxx is Flash and RAM.
-If we take a look at the memory map in chapter 2.2 of the manual, we see that there is on-chip flash starting at address `0x0000 0000` which has a size of 32 kB on the LPC11u14.
-Additionally, there is 2kB or RAM located at address `0x1000 0000`.
+This section defines all the memory available, which for the flash-based LPC43xx is Flash and RAM.
+If we take a look at the memory map in chapter 3.5 of the manual, we see that there is on-chip flash starting at address `0x1a00 0000` which has a size of at least 256 kB (depending on the exact model, the lpc4337 has the most: 2x512 kB).
+Additionally, there are multiple blocks of RAM.
+For now, we only use the 40kB of RAM located at address `0x1008 0000`.

 ```
 MEMORY
 {
-  /* Define each memory region */
-  Flash (rx) : ORIGIN = 0x0, LENGTH = 0x8000 /* 32K bytes */
+  /* common memory layout for all flash-based 43xx parts */ Flash (rx) : ORIGIN = 0x1a000000, LENGTH = 0x40000 /* 256kB */
-  RAM (rwx) : ORIGIN = 0x10000000, LENGTH = 0x0800 /* 2K bytes */
+  RAM (rwx) : ORIGIN = 0x10080000, LENGTH = 0xA000 /* 40kB */
 }
 ```